mojaloop/mojaloop-specification/fspiop-api/documents/API Definition v2.0-alpha.md

 This section defines the logical API resource **Services**.

-The services provided by the API resource **/services** are used for retrieving information about the participants in a scheme who can provide particular kinds of service to other DFSPs in the scheme.
+The services provided by the API resource **/services** are used for retrieving information about the participants in a scheme who can provide particular kinds of service to other FSPs in the scheme.
 The type of service provided is specified as part of the request made using the resource.

 #### 6.11.1 Resource Version History